Sumita Mitra

 Sumita Basu Mitra (born 1949) is an Indian-American inventor who is a professor at the University of South Florida.
 She developed the nanomaterials used in state-of-the-art 3M dental composites, which have been used in billions of procedures around the world.
-She is a Fellow of the National Academy of Engineering, National Academy of Inventors and the National Inventors Hall of Fame.
+She is a Fellow of the National Academy of Engineering, the National Academy of Inventors, and the National Inventors Hall of Fame.